meleu/tdd-ruby/loops-blocks-and-strings.md

 #### Longest line

 Let's use what we've learned to check the longest line.
+Going back to our `string_decorator.rb`:

 ```ruby
 def banner(text)